jkutner/jkutner.github.com/_posts/2017-04-10-kotlin-heroku.md

 ---
 layout: post
-title:  "Deploying Kotlin Webapps on Heroku"
+title:  "Deploying Kotlin on Heroku with Ktor"
 date:   2017-04-10 10:05:30
 ---